 What is Dyscalculia?

-Dyscalculia is a specific learning disorder that affects people’s basic math skills and everything that involves numbers.
-Generally, a lot of people struggle with mathematics and different number concepts.
-In this specific case, children and adults face challenges with number sense like subitising, ordering, or a simple symbolic and non-symbolic comparison.
+Dyscalculia, or ‘math dyslexia’, is a specific learning difficulty that primarily affects an individual’s ability to understand numbers and perform mathematical operations.
+Generally, a lot of people struggle with mathematics and different numerical concepts.
+In this specific case, children and adults face persistent difficulty with number sense, like estimating quantities, addition and subtraction, ordering, or a simple symbolic and non-symbolic comparison.
+Most psychologists now use the term “specific learning difficulties” for people with dyscalculia, dyslexia, ADHD and similar.

 Types of Dyscalculia